 - Over three-quarters (77%) agree it improves their mental health and wellbeing.
 Over two-thirds (68%) agree it helps them feel less isolated – this is even higher among younger volunteers (77% for those aged 18–24 and 76% for those aged 25–34).

-- Those who volunteered regularly (at least once a month) were more likely to experience the highs and lows of volunteering: they were more likely feel a range of benefits compared with occasional volunteers, but also more likely to feel some of the more negative impacts such as too much time being taken up and being in conflict with others.
+- Those who volunteered regularly (at least once a month) were more likely to experience the highs and lows of volunteering: they were more likely to feel a range of benefits compared with occasional volunteers, but also more likely to feel some of the more negative impacts such as too much time being taken up and being in conflict with others.

 Volunteers feel they benefit from their volunteering in a range of ways

-Impact on volunteers
+Impacts on volunteers

 There is strong evidence on the link between volunteering and improved mental health and wellbeing